Who has not heard of the submerged bells of Ys, and who has not heard them ring?

 From time to time afterwards fishermen told of meetings with a golden-haired white daughter of the sea.
 They could sing her songs too.
 They were as plaintive and furtive as the sound of waves.

-[Several versions blended into one by TK]
+[Several versions are blended here.]

 There lived in Vannes a great many years ago an honest and devout glover.
 His nearest friend was a tailor who lived in the place Henri Quatre, but he lay dying, and his friend the glover had stayed with him till a late hour doing all for him that he could.